Leaf from the Digest

 Not On View

-1 folio cut in half width-wise and now in two pieces.
-Text is taken from Justinian’s Digest (or Digestum), a compilation of legal rules and statutes from the classical jurists, which formed part of the larger Code of Justinian.
+1 leaf with text from Justinian’s Digest (or Digestum), a compilation of legal rules and statutes from the classical jurists, which formed part of the larger Code of Justinian.

 Denman Waldo Ross Collection